 - Whole grains

-Many herbal supplements have been shown to increase progesterone levels and ovulation quality.
+Many herbal supplements have been shown to increase progesterone levels and ovulation health.
 Some of our favorites include vitex (chaste tree berry), maca, and ashwagandha.

 Sometimes, supplements that support healthy estrogen levels can be helpful as well.
 These include wild yam, red clover, and antioxidants like pomegranate, grape seed, cinnamon, and black currant extracts.
 Before adding supplements, we always recommend consulting your doctor.